Treaty on the Non-Proliferation of Nuclear Weapons: Iran

 In April 2010, during the signing of the U.S.-Russia New START Treaty, President Obama said that the United States, Russia, and other nations were demanding that Iran face consequences for failing to fulfill its obligations under the Nuclear Non-Proliferation Treaty, saying "We will not tolerate actions that flout the NPT, risk an arms race in a vital region, and threaten the credibility of the international community and our collective security."

+In 2010, Khamenei issued a fatwa declaring the use of nuclear weapons as forbidden by Islam and stated that Iran was not pursuing them.

 In 2015, Iran negotiated a nuclear deal with the P5+1, a group of countries that consisted of the five permanent members of the UN Security Council (China, France, Russia, the United Kingdom, and the United States) plus Germany.
-On 14 July 2015, the P5+1 and Iran concluded the Joint Comprehensive Plan of Action, lifting sanctions on Iran in exchange for constraints and on Iran's nuclear activities and increased verification by the IAEA.
+On 14 July 2015, the P5+1 and Iran concluded the Joint Comprehensive Plan of Action (JCPOA), lifting sanctions on Iran in exchange for constraints and on Iran's nuclear activities and increased verification by the IAEA.

 On 8 May 2018, President Donald Trump withdrew the United States from the JCPOA and reimposed sanctions on Iran.

+On 16 June 2025, as a result of the ongoing 2025 Israel-Iran war, Iran announced that its parliament was drafting a bill to withdraw from the NPT.